htsai1/SDCND-Term1-Project4-AdvancedLaneFinding/writeup_report.md

 #### 1. Provide an example of a distortion-corrected image.

 With the calculated camera calibration matrix (mtx) and distortion coefficients (dist), I used the OpenCV function: undistort() to perform the image undistortion.
 This function remove distortion of image and output the undistorted image.
-Below is an example.
-You may also reference the annotation I put in the IPython notebook - "Advanced-Lane-Finding.ipynb", step 2 Apply distortion correction to raw images.
+Below is an exampleof applying distortion correction to raw images.

 ![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (See details of thresholding steps in "Advanced-Lane-Finding.ipynb - Step 3: Use color transforms, gradients, to create a thresholded binary image".
-I applied color thresholding on HLS-S channel and gradient thresholding Sobel x on HLS-L channel.
+As the code in combined_binary() function in Preprocess class, I used combination of the L-channel of LUV and the b-channel of Lab to create a stacked thresholded binary image.
 Here's an example of my output for this step.

 ![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in "Advanced-Lane-Finding.ipynb - Step 4: Perspective transform."
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform includes a function called `birds_eye()`, which appears in "Preprocess class & Step 4: Perspective transform."
+The `birds_eye()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+I used the get_src_dest_warp_points() function to the source and destination points:

-    #Four source coordinates
-    src=np.float32([(585,455),
-       (700,455),
-       (1065,695),
-       (245,695)
-       ])
-    #Four desired coordinates
-    dst = np.float32([(450,0),
-       (1280-450,0),
-       (1280-450,720),
-       (450,720)
-       ])
+src=
+[[  253.
+697.]
+ [  585.
+456.]
+ [  700.
+456.]
+ [ 1061.
+690.]]

+dest=
+[[  303.
+697.]
+ [  303.
+0.]
+ [ 1011.
+0.]
+ [ 1011.
+690.]]

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.